jmooring/hugo-docs/content/en/about/features.md

 : Reduce development time and cost by using one of the hundreds of themes contributed by the Hugo community.
 Themes are available for corporate sites, documentation projects, image portfolios, landing pages, personal and professional blogs, resumes, CVs, and more.

 [Modules]
-: Reduce development time and cost by creating or importing packaged combinations of archetypes, assets, content, data, templates, translation tables, static files, or configuration settings.
-A module may serve as the basis for a new site, or to augment an existing site.
+: Reduce development time and cost by creating or importing packaged combinations of archetypes, assets, content, data, templates, translation tables, and static files.

 [Privacy]
 : Configure your site to help comply with regional privacy regulations.